 The Permanent Mission of the Republic of Liberia to the United Nations represents the Country at the United Nations and has accreditation to Cuba and Brazil.

 It is responsible for ensuring Liberia's participation in the United Nations at all levels.
-The Mission is headed by His.
-Excellency Dee-Maxwell Saah Kemayah, Sr., Ambassador Extraordinary and Plenipotentiary and Permanent Representative to the United Nations.
-He's assisted by a team of Diplomatic staff who represents Liberia's political, economic, social, legal and military interests at the United Nations.
+The Mission is currently headed by Mrs. Maggie Gibson Glay, Minister Counselor/Head of Chancery and Chargé d'affaires a.i.
+She's assisted by a team of Diplomatic staff who represents Liberia's political, economic, social, legal, and military interests at the United Nations.
 Their representation encompasses the promotion of Liberia's policies on regional and global issues, as well as collaboration with other UN member states to achieve common objectives.

 Liberia, a West African Country that covers a land area of 111,369 square kilometers (43,000 sq mi) is a founding member of the United Nations.
 It was among fifty (50) Countries that signed the Charter on June 26, 1945, creating the global body.
 Clarence L. Simpson, Vice-President of Liberia signed on behalf of the country during a ceremony held at the Veterans' War Memorial Building.